This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-- Use a Preheated Oven: Always put your biscuits into a fully preheated oven.
-This immediate high heat helps the biscuits rise quickly, setting the structure and locking in flakiness.
+- Preheat the Oven: Always bake biscuits in a fully preheated oven.
+The high heat helps them rise quickly and lock in their flakiness.

-- Space Wisely: Make sure to space the biscuits close but not touching on your baking sheet.
-This helps them rise upwards rather than outwards, ensuring a taller, fluffier biscuit.
+- Space Them Right: Place the biscuits close but not touching on the baking sheet.
+This encourages them to rise upward for taller, fluffier biscuits.

 Serving Suggestions

-- Jam and Clotted cream: Perfect for a sweet treat at breakfast.
+- Fridge Jam and Clotted Cream: Perfect for a sweet treat at breakfast.

 - Italian Chopped Salad: Complements a leafy green or fruit salad wonderfully.